 Read the full review: Shure SRH1540

 Sony has a great pedigree when it comes to wireless headphones, and this pair slots right into that legacy.
-At just £100, they're great value, packing wireless and noise-cancelling tech into a package that's plenty stylish.
-Bass is taut but still very punchy, while the timing isn't half bad at all.
-Overall, £100 well spent.
+They're great value, packing wireless and active noise-cancelling tech into a stylish package, at a low-low price.
+Bass is taut but still very punchy, and the timing isn't half bad for a pair of wireless cans.

 Read the full review: Sony WH-CH700N